Skip to content

 Francis Hopkinson – Bordentown, New Jersey

-Francis Hopkinson – Delegate to the Continental Congress, 1776; Judge of admiralty for Pennsylvania, 1780; Appointed Judge to the US Court for the District of Pennsylvania, 1790.
+Francis Hopkinson – Delegate to the Continental Congress, 1776; Judge of Admiralty for Pennsylvania, 1780; Appointed Judge to the US Court for the District of Pennsylvania, 1790.

 After signing the Declaration of Independence, Hopkinson later designed the first official flag of the new nation.